threefoldfoundation/www_threefold_io/content/about/index.md

 #### <span class="text-xl subtitle">A STRONG VISION FOR THE FUTURE</span>

-## **The Internet as Hope for Humanity**
+## **The Internet as <br>Hope for Humanity**

-The project was started by some Internet & Cloud veterans who believe that the Internet represents an amazing opportunity.
-We are a group of passionate people building a new foundational layer for a better Internet, more like how the Internet was originally intended to be.
+ThreeFold was started by a group of passionate Internet & Cloud veterans who wants to restore the Internet to its original glory.
+<br><br>
+*The Internet is a network of computers which are typically hosted in large datacenters.
+These datacenters are owned by a few large corporations.
+This is not how the Internet was designed.
+The Internet was designed to be decentralized, open and available to everyone.*
+<br><br>
+**We have invented a new Data, Cloud and Network system <br>as an engine for an upgraded Internet.**

 <br>